By Ed Staskus

 He was going their way, up West Clifton, and after falling into step with him, they were astonished to learn he was himself a vegan.

 “Eating is an act of nourishing my body and soul,” he said.
 “I choose to do no harm.”

 As least as long as they weren’t his parents.
 Although he lived alone, he had to live with his folks.

-“Don’t even get me started on pet slavery!” he said.
+“Don’t even get me started on pet slavery,” he said.

 He did not vote, watch television, or take medicine.

 “By FDA requirement,” he explained, “each and every pharmaceutical is tested on animals.”